How to Convert Your Barn for Tourism

 The Conversion Process

-With all of that in mind a barn conversion to tourism business can become a brilliant asset for both business and the surrounding rural community.
+With all of that in mind, a barn conversion to tourism business can become a brilliant asset for both business and the surrounding rural community.

 If done in a sustainable way, in accordance with all the required planning and building regulations, the reuse and adaption of existing and derelict farm buildings can be a great boost to the local area.

-Due to the large and complex nature of barn conversions for tourism we would recommend following a clear path from start to finish, drawing on expert help if and when you need it.
+Due to the large and complex nature of barn conversions for tourism, we would recommend following a clear path from start to finish, drawing on expert help if and when you need it.
 This planning will include the following key elements:

-As can be seen in the below section, Barn Conversion Regulations, having a clear and well-thought out purpose is crucial when seeking planning permission.
+As can be seen in the below section, Barn Conversion Regulations, having a clear and well-thought-out purpose is crucial when seeking planning permission.
 If you’re starting with an unused building, and unless your chosen barn has already been converted for residential or business use, it’s almost a guarantee that you’ll have to gain planning permission.

 A rural setting might be perfect for your new tourism business but it’s essential that your new barn conversion is connected to water and electric mains, sewage services and is accessible via public roads and provides adequate parking for guests or customers.

-These are just a few of the elements involved in a success barn conversion for tourism project.
+These are just a few of the elements involved in a success barn conversion for a tourism project.
 Each project will be unique in what it requires and the facets within.

 Barn Conversion Regulations